eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 ### Model integration

-Based on the `.proto` files of the Vehicle Services, the protocol buffer compiler generates descriptors for all rpcs, messages, fields etc for the target language.
+Based on the `.proto` files of the Vehicle Services, the protocol buffer compiler generates descriptors for all rpcs, messages, fields etc. for the target language.
 The gRPC stubs are wrapped by a **convenience layer** class derived from `Service` that contains all the methods of the underlying protocol buffer specification.

 {{% alert title="Info" %}}